ImageMagick v6 Examples --

 Notice that the rotation was around the origin, which due to the page offset, is currently positioned on the koala's nose.
 Now if you translate the image back by the original translation, we will have rotated the image about its nose, but without the nose changing position.

 That is, to properly rotate an image about a specific point you will need to translate, rotate, and translate the image back again.
-The last two parts being easilly performed simply a single matrix.
+The last two parts being easily performed simply a single matrix.

 Here is the complete process with the final translation also performed by the affine matrix.
 Study it carefully and you will see that the koalas nose did not move on the virtual canvas, relative to the origin (red cross).

-convert koala.gif -repage -28-24 -affine .5,-.866,.866,.5,28,24 \
+magick koala.gif -repage -28-24 -alpha set -virtual-pixel Transparent \

--transform koala_rot_nose.png
+-affine .5,-.866,.866,.5,28,24 -transform koala_rot_nose.png

-convert koala_rot_nose.png \
+magick koala_rot_nose.png \

-+compose -crop 160x160-80-80\! -background lightblue -flatten \
+-compose over -crop 160x160-80-80\! -background lightblue -flatten \

 -draw "fill red path 'M 80,70 80,90 M 70,80 90,80'" \